bkoohi/code-engine/readme.md

 z=Set env var 'SHOW' to see all variables
 ```

-## 2- Delete Hello World sample app

-2.1 Go to list of code-engine projects
+1.9 In order to delete the project, go to list of code-engine projects
 https://cloud.ibm.com/codeengine/projects

-2.2 Select <your-initial>-hello-world app and then select Delete
+1.10 Select <your-initial>-hello-world app and then select Delete
    Enter your project name in the pannel and select Delete

-3.3 Delete projects will stay in the backend system for 7 days and the same project name cannot be reused.
+1.11 Delete projects will stay in the backend system for 7 days and the same project name cannot be reused.
 If there is a need to reuse the same project name then you need to reclaim the project under "Project reclamations"